JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 >
 {style="warning"}

-To run a cancellable read action, depending on the context, use one of the available APIs:
+To run a cancellable read action, use one of the available APIs:

-[//]: # (TODO: is it true NBRA can be called from EDT only?)
-- On EDT, call [`ReadAction.nonBlocking()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/ReadAction.java) which returns [`NonBlockingReadAction`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/NonBlockingReadAction.java) (NBRA).
+- [`ReadAction.nonBlocking()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/ReadAction.java) which returns [`NonBlockingReadAction`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/NonBlockingReadAction.java) (NBRA).
 NBRA handles restarting the action out-of-the-box.
-- On BGT, use [`ProgressManager.runInReadActionWithWriteActionPriority()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/ProgressManager.java) in a loop, until it passes or the whole operation becomes obsolete.

-Under the hood, the [Background Processes](background_processes.md) API is used in both approaches.
-The long operation is started with a `ProgressIndicator`, and a dedicated listener cancels that indicator when a write action is initiated.
+- [`ReadAction.computeCancellable()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/ReadAction.java) which computes the result immediately in the current thread or throws an exception if there is a running or requested write action.

-The next time the read action code calls `checkCanceled()`, a `ProcessCanceledException` is thrown, and the thread should stop its operation (and finish the read action) as soon as possible.
+In both cases, when a read action is started and a write action occurs in the meantime, the read action is marked as canceled.
+Read actions must [check for cancellation](background_processes.md#handling-cancellation) often enough to trigger actual cancellation.
+Although the cancellation mechanism may differ under the hood (Progress API or Kotlin Coroutines), the cancellation handling rules are the same in both cases.

 Always check at the start of each read action if the [objects are still valid](#objects-validity), and if the whole operation still makes sense.
 With `ReadAction.nonBlocking()`, use `expireWith()` or `expireWhen()` for that.